29 Student Loan Statistics: You Won't Believe in 2025

-Student loan debt in the UK is at an all-time high, and it’s only going to get worse.
+Student loan debt in the UK is at an all-time high, and it's only going to obtain worse.

 Between tuition fees continuously on the rise, and students having a harder time finding work after graduation, fewer youngers have the means to pay off their loans each year.